Nueva trova: Influences

-Impact on the United States

 In both Cuba and Puerto Rico, the politicized lyrics of Nueva Trova were very often critical of the United States; Puerto Rican singers were especially critical of Vieques' continued use as a United States Navy training ground.

 Nueva Trova is defined, not only by its connection with Castro's revolution, but also by its lyrics.
 The lyrics try to escape the banalities of life (e.g. love) by concentrating on socialism, injustice, sexism, colonialism, racism and similar 'serious' issues.
 Silvio Rodríguez, Noel Nicola, and Pablo Milanés became the most important exponents of this style.
 Carlos Puebla and Joseíto Fernández were long-time trova singers who added their weight to the new regime, but of the two only Puebla wrote special pro-revolution songs.

-The regime gave plenty of support to musicians willing to write and sing anti-U.S. or pro-revolution songs; this was quite a bonus in an era when many of the traditional musicians found it difficult or impossible to earn a living.
+The government gave support to musicians willing to write and sing anti-U.S. and pro-revolution songs.
+This was an additional incentive in a period when many of the traditional musicians found it difficult or impossible to earn a living.

 In 1967, the Casa de las Américas in Havana held a Festival de la canción de protesta (protest songs).
 Tania Castellanos, a filín singer and author, wrote ¡Por Ángela! in support of Angela Davis.
 César Portillo de la Luz wrote Oh, valeroso Viet Nam.

 Although Nueva Trova expressed the socio-economic issues of Cuba, later on some musicians chose to express these issues through Rap Cubano which they viewed as more pure and more to the street.

 Decline

 Nueva Trova had its heyday in the 1970s, but was already declining before the fall of the Soviet Union.
-Examples of non-political styles in the Nueva Trova movement can be found, for example, Liuba María Hevia, whose lyrics are focused on more traditional subjects such as love and solitude, sharing with the rest a highly poetical style.
+Examples of non-political styles in the Nueva Trova movement can be found, such as Liuba María Hevia, whose lyrics are focused on more traditional subjects such as love and solitude, though like others in the movement deploying a highly poetical style.
 On the other side of the spectrum, Carlos Varela is famous in Cuba for his open criticism of some aspects of Castro's revolution.

-Nueva Trova, initially so popular, was dealt a blow by the fall of the Soviet Union, though it was already fading.
-It suffered inside Cuba, perhaps from a growing disenchantment with one-party rule, and externally, from the vivid contrast with the Buena Vista Social Club film and recordings.
-Audiences round the world have had their eyes opened to the extraordinary charm and musical quality of the older forms of Cuban music.
-By contrast, topical themes that seemed so relevant in the 1960s and 1970s became old and distant.
-All the same, those pieces of high musical and lyrical quality, among which Puebla's Hasta siempre stands out, will probably last as long as Cuba lasts.
+Nueva Trova was dealt a blow by the fall of the Soviet Union.
+It became less popular inside Cuba and also externally, in vivid contrast to the Buena Vista Social Club film and recordings, highlighting the extraordinary charm and musical quality of the older forms of Cuban music.
+Nevertheless Nueva Trova songs and albums of high musical and lyrical quality, such as Carlos Puebla's Hasta siempre, remain popular.